 Bladder cancer usually responds well to treatment when diagnosed early.
 However, people who have been successfully treated for bladder cancer should be monitored afterward.
 Bladder cancer can return even years later.Back to top

-Most bladder cancers — about 90 percent — begin in the cells on the surface of the bladder’s inner lining.
+About 90 percent of bladder cancers begin in the cells on the surface of the bladder’s inner lining.
 This type of cancer is called urothelial carcinoma (also called transitional cell carcinoma).
 Most urothelial carcinoma is non-muscle invasive.
 That means the cancer stays within the bladder’s inner lining.
 Less common types of bladder cancer include squamous cell carcinoma, adenocarcinoma, and small cell carcinoma.
 These types can develop in the inner lining as a result of chronic irritation and inflammation.
 They usually grow into the muscle of the bladder over time.Back to top

 In most cases, the first sign of bladder cancer is blood in the urine.
 Other symptoms may include feeling pain or burning during urination or a change in urination habits.
 This can include frequent urination or a need to go but being unable to pass urine.
 More-advanced bladder cancer may involve lower back pain on one side, feeling tired or weak, or having no appetite and losing weight.
 All of these symptoms may be caused by something other than bladder cancer, but it’s important to have them checked out.Back to top